Mesothelioma VA Burial Benefits

 • VA Dependency and Indemnity Compensation (VA DIC): This benefit offers tax-free monetary benefits for surviving loved ones of service members who died during active duty or from service-related illnesses or injuries.

-• VA Survivors Pension: This benefit provides monthly payments to surviving family members of wartime veterans who meet certain net worth and income limits.
+• VA survivors pension: This benefit provides monthly payments to surviving family members of wartime veterans who meet certain net worth and income limits.

-• Asbestos Trust Fund Claims: Asbestos trust funds award compensation to those with mesothelioma, lung cancer, asbestosis, and other asbestos-related illnesses.
+• Asbestos trust fund claims: Asbestos trust funds award compensation to those with mesothelioma, lung cancer, asbestosis, and other asbestos-related illnesses.
 Families can file trust fund claims on behalf of a veteran.

 Call (866) 608-8933 to learn how we can help you apply for mesothelioma VA burial benefits and other key resources after a veteran’s death.